DigitalTransformation/Project-Santa-Cruz-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/dev-tools-installer.md

         >
         > - VirtualBox prior to version 4.3.30 must not be installed as it is not compatible with Docker Desktop.

+        - The installer is not supported on Apple M1.
 ## Instructions

 1. Download the Dev Tools Pack Installer for [Windows](https://go.microsoft.com/fwlink/?linkid=2132187), [Linux](https://go.microsoft.com/fwlink/?linkid=2132186) and [Mac](https://go.microsoft.com/fwlink/?linkid=2132296).